 CHECKLIST Preparing an Order The Logistics Manager: Monitors the goods pipeline in collaboration with the Program Manager/Chief of Party.
 Monitors the USAID's Bureau of Humanitarian Assistance procurement schedule or the USDA award details.
 Determines transit time for estimated arrival of goods at port of discharge.
 When goods need to be ordered, the Logistics Manager prepares the Call Forward in collaboration with the Program Manager/Chief of Party with the following details: Program type (direct distribution or monetization).
 Type of good.
 Quantity in metric tons, provided in multiples of 10.
 Packaging size.
 Packaging type.
 Destination port (or final delivery point for Through bills of lading).
+Destination port (or final delivery point for finough bins of lading).
 Timing of food arrival (arrival at U.S. load port and at destination discharge port).
 Statement that adequate storage facilities are available.
 Statement that there is no disincentive to local production.
 Any special documentation requirements (e.g., best-used-by date, or BUBD, phytosanitary certificates, etc.).
 Any special shipping requirements (e.g., required containerization, staggered deliveries).
 Special requirements may require prior donor approval.